-The Office of Financial Aid offers various forms of financial assistance to all University students; these are described in the General Information Catalog.
+The Office of Scholarships and Financial Aid offers various forms of financial assistance to all University students; these are described in the General Information Catalog.
 With the help of alumni and friends, a number of financial aid programs have also been established for law students.
 The School of Law provides financial assistance to students pursuing the JD in the form of scholarships, grants, and loans.
 Financial assistance is available to candidates for the LLM if they are United States citizens or eligible noncitizens.
 These students may be eligible for federal and private loans for one year only.

 Loan Funds and Endowed Scholarships

 Many lawyers, law firms, and associations contribute annually to the School of Law's awards and scholarships program.
 Information about the school's many endowed loans and scholarships is available from the School of Law Financial Aid Office.